-Ex-lawyer Cohen arrives at prison after taking parting shot at Trump
+Ex-lawyer Cohen reports to prison after taking harsh parting shot at Trump

-NEW YORK (Reuters) - Michael Cohen, President Donald Trump’s former personal lawyer, took a parting shot at his former boss - denouncing “xenophobia, injustice and lies” - before arriving at a U.S. federal prison on Monday to begin serving a three-year sentence.
+NEW YORK (Reuters) - Michael Cohen, President Donald Trump’s former personal lawyer, took a parting shot at his former boss - denouncing “xenophobia, injustice and lies” - before reporting to a U.S. federal prison on Monday to begin a three-year sentence.

-Cohen, who once vowed to “take a bullet” for Trump but now calls him a “con man,” reported to the Federal Correctional Institution in Otisville, New York, about 70 miles (110 km) northwest of New York City to serve his sentence for arranging hush payments to two women who said they had sexual encounters with Trump and for lying to Congress.
+Cohen, who once vowed to “take a bullet” for Trump but now calls him a “con man,” arrived at the Federal Correctional Institution in Otisville, New York, about 70 miles (110 km) northwest of New York City to serve his sentence for arranging hush payments to two women who said they had sexual encounters with Trump and for lying to Congress.

+Cohen was seen being driven in a black SUV into the front entrance of the prison grounds shortly after 11:30 a.m.
+(1530 GMT), some 2-1/2 hours before his deadline to report.
+The vehicle stopped and was approached by law enforcement officers, who appeared to speak to its occupants for several minutes.
+It then drove on, out of view.

 Before being driven to the facility, Cohen made brief remarks to a crush of camera crews and reporters gathered on the sidewalk outside his Manhattan apartment building.